wme7/RooflineToolkit/README.md

 # RooflineToolkit
 This is a fork of the Empirical Roofline Toolkit (ERT) from Berkeley's CRD Lab.

+This fork of the toolkit has been modified and adapted for learning to measure the performace of single kernels in a single working station containing multiple GPUs.

+Readme from the original fork:

+The Empirical Roofline Tool, ERT, automatically generates a roofline data for a given computer.
+This includes the maximum bandwidth for the various levels of the memory hierarchy and the maximum gflop rate.
+This data is obtained using a variety of "micro-kernels".

+The ERT comes with a set of configuration files for a number of computers/architectures.
+These configuration file can be adapted to your local environment and needs to better measure the roofline parameters of your computer(s).

+To find out more about using this tool please read the user's manual, "ERT_Users_Manual.pdf".

+Each of the subdirectories also contains README files with information about the purpose and contents of the subdirectory.